Quora: Top Writers Program

 In November 2012, Quora introduced the Top Writers Program as a way to recognize individuals who had made especially valuable content contributions to the site and encourage them to continue.
 About 150 writers were chosen each year.

 Top writers were invited to occasional exclusive events and received gifts such as branded clothing items and books.

 The company believed that by cultivating a group of core users who were particularly invested in the site, a positive feedback loop of user engagement would be created.

 After not selecting any 2019 or 2020 English-language Top Writers, the program was officially retired in April 2021 but will continue in other languages.

 Poe

 Poe is a chatbot feature developed by Quora that serves as a web front end for various large language models (LLMs).

 The product was announced in December 2022 and launched to the public on February 3, 2023.
 Poe was made available to desktop browsers on March 4, 2023.

-Poe allows users to ask questions and obtain answers from a range of AI chatbots built on top of large language models, including those from ChatGPT developer OpenAI, including GPT-4, ChatGPT-4o, and other companies like Anthropic's Claude series, Google's Gemini, Meta's Llama and CodeLlama series and other models like Stable diffusion, Playground, Gemma, Mistral, Mixtral, Qwen and many more.
+Poe allows users to interact with a range of LLMs, including OpenAI's GPT series, Anthropic's Claude, Google's Gemini and Gemma, Meta's Llama and CodeLlama, Mistral, Mixtral, and Qwen.
+It also includes text-to-image models like Stable Diffusion and Playground.

-Poe also offers a subscription which allows users unlimited use of lightweight chatbot applications such as GPT-3.5 and provides access, with certain limitations, to more advanced artificial intelligence models such as GPT-4, Gemini 1.5 and Claude 3.
-It also allows users to create and use custom chatbots.
+In April 2024, Poe introduced a monetization system for bot creators based on a price-per-message revenue model.

+According to the web analytics service Semrush, the website received approximately 11.5 million visits in February 2026.